denomo/crypt/README.md

 * [ ] BCrypt
 * [ ] SCrypt

+## 📜 Changelog

+Details changes for each release are documented in the [CHANGELOG.md](https://github.com/Bunlong/crypt/blob/master/CHANGELOG.md).

 ## ❗ Issues

 If you think any of the `Crypt` can be improved, please do open a PR with any updates and submit any issues.
 Also, I will continue to improve this, so you might want to watch/star this repository to revisit.